-Please note that all screening events advertised or open to the public – as well as Campus Screenings that request an entrance fee or are for fundraising, marketing or conference events – require a separate license.
-We’re happy to help you set up these events – simply submit the form at: https://www.theageoflovemovie.com/host-screening, and include any specific questions.
+Please note that screening events open to the public, that request an entrance fee or are for fundraising, marketing or conferences require a separate license.
+We’re happy to help you set this up – simply use the form on our Host a Screening page, and include any specific plans and questions.

-We look forward to your partnership in The Age of Love’s introduction as a unique teaching tool that will open student's eyes to the true voices of older adults seeking new intimacy, emotional growth and companionship in later life.
+We look forward to your partnership in utilizing The Age of Love as a unique teaching tool that opens students' eyes to the true voices of older adults seeking new intimacy, emotional growth and companionship.